enriquepablo/modus_ponens/README.md

   of magnitude faster than CLIPS (e.g., with 200 000 rules in the system, modus\_ponens is 4 orders of magnitude faster adding another rule, see the results below).
 * It is customizable.
-There is total freedom in the syntax of the facts that can be fed to inference engines produced with modus\_ponens.
+There is total freedom in the syntax of the facts that can be fed to inference engines produced with modus\_ponens, since that syntax is provided by the user in the form of a PEG.
 * It is scalable.
 The algorithmic cost (time and space) of adding both new facts and new rules to the system is independent of the amount of them already there.
   In this sense it must be noted that it uses a novel algorithm with little resemblance to [RETE][6].

-These properties should make it very appropriate for knowledge representation and reasoning.
+These properties should make it very appropriate for knowledge representation and reasoning, i.e. for logistic AI.

-However, it must also be said that

-* It is a work in progress.
+However, it must also be said that It is a work in progress.
 For example at the moment it doesn't even have some form of persistance.
 If I publish this now it's because the results below show promise, and perhaps they might convince someone else into supporting the project.

 Below, I will try to substantiate the claims I have made above.